Engee documentation

 arrays_initializer (generic function with 1 method)

-Before proceeding to the solution, let's connect the library for visualisation of solution graphs and their animation:
+Before proceeding to the solution, we'll connect a library for visualizing graphs of solutions and animating them.:

 In [ ]: